Bromsgrove District Council is committed to protecting your privacy when you use council services.

 Who will we share your personal information with?

+The council collects data from you through our interactions with you.
 We use a number of commercial companies and partners to either store personal information or to manage it on our behalf.
-Where we have these arrangements there is always a contract, memorandum of understanding or information sharing protocol in place to ensure that the organisation complies with data protection law.
-We may use the services of our data processors, cfhdocmail, when sending letters.
-Arrangements involving sensitive personal data will have been formally assessed in more detail for their compliance with the law.
+Where we have these arrangements there are always agreements in place to ensure that the organisations we work with comply with data protection law.
+We use the services of our data processors, for example when sending letters and sending emails.
+Any processing of sensitive personal data is assessed in more detail before sharing.

 We may also share your personal information when we feel there is a good reason that is more important than protecting your confidentiality.
 This does not happen often, but we may share your information: